chefury/Journal2025/April.md

 2. 15th.
 The gale is to continue at today.

 3. 17th.
 Thursday.
 Sunny.
 Key Words: English\College\Remote Education\CZ-----right now.
 Buld Code Server

+4. 23th.
+Wednesday.
+Sunny.
+Is study english in these days?
+No.